Seboga-Inc/kodekloud-100-days-of-devops/day-01-linux-user-setup-non-interactive-shell.md

 ## What I Learned
 - -m → Creates a home directory.
 - -s /usr/sbin/nologin → Sets a non-interactive shell so the user can’t log in normally.

-## Challenges / Questions
-- Question or confusion about ...
-- Issue I ran into and how I solved it (or not)